What is a Martial Art?

 So what do we mean by a martial art?
 At it's most basic, I suppose, we could say that it's: any martial practice which gives the practitioner an advantage in a combat situation.

 A nice example of a simple martial art might be archery.
-Obviously the weapon itself gives the wielder an advantage over an unarmed fighter, or someone using a short range weapon, when used at a distance but we could say that the martial art of archery consists of those techniques which enhance the use of the weapon.
+Obviously the weapon itself gives the wielder an advantage over an unarmed fighter - or someone using a short range weapon, when the bow is used at a distance - but we could say that the martial art of archery consists of those techniques which enhance the use of the weapon.

 By simple I do not wish to imply easy!
 Archery, our example, is by no means easy to master and a lifetime could be devoted to achieving mastery of the art but it is simple in the sense that it involves one weapon with a limited set of objectives.